sbslee/fuc/docs/cli.rst

    reads, 4) recalibrated by BQSR model, and 5) ready for downstream analyses such as variant calling.

+   By default, the pipeline will be run in a local environment.
+Use --qsub to leverage a parallel environment, in which case SGE is required.

    External dependencies:
-     - SGE: Required for job submission (i.e. qsub).
-     - BWA: Required for read alignment (i.e. BWA-MEM).
+     - [Required] BWA: Required for read alignment (i.e. BWA-MEM).
-     - SAMtools: Required for sorting and indexing BAM files.
+     - [Required] SAMtools: Required for sorting and indexing BAM files.
-     - GATK: Required for marking duplicate reads and recalibrating BAM files.
+     - [Required] GATK: Required for marking duplicate reads and recalibrating BAM files.
+     - [Optional] SGE: Required for job submission (i.e. qsub).

    Manifest columns:
      - Name: Sample name.